Update on BCG vaccine - for parents and professionals (January 2017)

+The current BCG is an unlicenced product.
 There is a global shortage of BCG vaccine that has caused breaks in vaccine supply to the national BCG immunisation programme.
 Our contracted supplier has not been able to supply us with BCG vaccine.

 The risk of contracting TB in the UK remains low, however for eligible babies to still be able to receive BCG vaccine; Public Health England has worked with other suppliers and has secured a short-term supply of BCG vaccine.

 This vaccine, made by InterVax, has been a WHO approved vaccine for many years and is used extensively across the globe.
 However the vaccine does not have a license in the UK.

 What is the difference between a licensed and unlicensed vaccine?

 All vaccines used in the UK are authorised by the Medicines and Healthcare products Regulatory Agency (MHRA) or the European Medicines Agency (EMA).
 While no medicine is completely risk free, a licence indicates that trials of the medicine’s safety and effectiveness have been carried out and the benefits of the medicine are believed to outweigh the risks.

 Only when all the information about the vaccine has been accepted by the MHRA or EMA will they be given a licence and be produced and promoted by the manufacturers for general use.
 An unlicensed medicine may be licensed in other countries but not have a current licence in the UK because the manufacturer has not applied for one.
 In certain areas of healthcare, for example in childrens’ health, many medicines used are unlicensed.
 So, not having a UK licence does not mean the medicine is unsafe or untested.

 Who has PHE asked for advice over the importation of unlicensed BCG vaccine?